msinjin/RMarkdown_leaflet/README.md

 # RMarkdown_leaflet
-Assignment 1 for Developing Data Products course
+## Assignment 1 for Developing Data Products course
+### Instructions:

+> Create a web page using R Markdown that features a map created with Leaflet.
+>
+> Host your webpage on either GitHub Pages, RPubs, or NeoCities.
+>
+> Your webpage must contain the date that you created the document, and it must contain a map created with Leaflet.
+We would love to see
+> you show off your creativity!